ohmage/lifestreams/README.md

 	}
 }
 ```
-You may wonder "what on earth is a **StreamRecord** in the code above?"
-A StreamRecord is a container object used in Lifestreams to transfer data among nodes spouts and tasks (as well as, integrating with ohmage, more in the next section).
-A StreamRecord contains metadata including 1) the owner of the record, 2) the timestamp, 3) and optionally the geo-location associated with that record.
+You may wonder "what is a **StreamRecord** in the code above?"
+A StreamRecord is a container object used in Lifestreams to transfer data among spouts and tasks (as well as, integrating with ohmage, more in the next section).
+A StreamRecord contains metadata including 1) the owner of the record, 2) the timestamp, 3) and optionally the geo-location.
 The payload of a stream record can be any serializable Java object, and is accessible through **getData()/setData()** methods (or **d()/d(data)** for short).

 For example:
 ```  java